Care First Information Hub

 - Passengers are encouraged to maintain physical distancing during the boarding process

 - Passengers are asked to hold up ID and boarding card to scan

 - For the safety of everyone, all check-in kiosks are cleaned and sanitized for each flight

 - Our Boeing 737 jets are equipped with HEPA air filters, capable of capturing over 99% of microbes and bacteria in the air

-- For the safety of all passengers and crew everyone is required to wear protective face coverings unless eating or drinking
+- Passengers are encouraged to wear protective face coverings unless eating or drinking

-- We have removed pillows, blankets, and reading materials onboard to minimize contact surfaces
+- Pillows and blankets have been removed to minimize contact surfaces

 - Passengers are asked to avoid lining up in the lavatory and galley areas of the aircraft while inflight

 Our team is here to assist you with any questions you may have about our flights or cargo services.
 Please contact us by phone at 1.800.661.0407 (toll-free in North America) or (867) 668.2228, or by email at email@example.com or firstname.lastname@example.org.